 About the Author

-Hope McIntyre is Artistic Director of Sarasvˆti Productions and produces FemFest (Winnipeg’s annual festival of plays by women for everyone).
-She has an MFA in theatre directing (UVIC), a BFA in theatre performance (U of S), and completed an apprenticeship in performance at ARTTS International in England.
-She is a former President of the Playwrights Guild of Canada.
-She has worked as a director and actor for independent theatre in various Canadian cities as well as performing at the Edinburgh Fringe Festival.
-She is also an award-winning and published playwright.
+Hope McIntyre is the Artistic Director of Sarasvati Productions and produces FemFest (Winnipeg’s annual festival of plays by women for everyone).
+She has an MFA in theatre directing from UVic, a BFA in theatre performance from the U of S, and completed an apprenticeship in performance at ARTTS International in England.
+Hope is also an award-winning playwright and is a former President of the Playwrights Guild of Canada.
+She has worked as a director and actor for independent theatre in various Canadian cities as well as at the Edinburgh Fringe Festival.
 Her past teaching engagements include Mount Allison University, Brandon University, Centauri Summer Arts Camp and Prairie Theatre Exchange Theatre School.

 Cairn A. Moore is a director and playwright.
 She teaches performance at the University of Winnipeg and is the former Associate Artistic Director of FemFest.
 She is also the founder and owner of Actors Studio (Acting classes for Adults).
 Moore’s plays include Jail Baby (with Hope McIntyre,) Breaking Through (with Hope McIntyre,) Shiksa, and Lockdown.